 Scenery

-Due to the large span of altitudes, Chebera-Churchura covers a lot of different habitats and landscapes.
+Due to the large span of altitudes, Chebera-Churchura NP covers a lot of different habitats and landscapes.
 There is a big chunk of lush jungle-like forest crisscrossed by streams and animal paths.
 Further afield the forest thins and gives way to woodland savannah.
 Several hot springs and crater lakes can be reached on hiking excursions.

 Weather & Climate